fiorenzo1963/es100-wwvb-refclock/README.md

 The code which updates NTP SHM refclock is external.
 This is ugly and should be cleaned up.

 The test code runs forever and keeps receiving data from WWVB.
 It starts with user supplied antenna (1, 2) then it keeps using the same antenna for as long as RX is successful.
 Upon RX timeout or RX error it switches to the other antenna.
 The receive timestamp is a PPS timestamp when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C bus's baud rate.

+The receiver first starts by requesting a full RX (which provides PPS mark as well as UTC timestamp), then continue in tracking mode, which only provides timestamp information.
+Tracking mode is more robust and works for the most part of the day, at least according to current limited experience.

 ![alt text](https://raw.githubusercontent.com/fiorenzo1963/es100-wwvb-refclock/master/images/es100_with_dual_antennas.jpg)